 iTunesFS by ZNeK

-Current version: 1.1.12, published 07/09/2010 (54 days ago)
+Current version: 2.0.0, published 05/09/2022 (689 days ago)

 What is FUSEOFS?

-The idea of FUSEOFS is to have an Object File System (OFS) on top of FUSEObjC.
-While FUSEObjC itself is object oriented in a way, you need to implement a delegate and a number of specific FUSE related methods in order to implement your concept of a filesystem.
+This is where FUSEOFS suits as a generic tool.
 With FUSEOFS you rather implement a very narrow set of much more abstracted methods on any object, which, in doing so, automatically can be exposed as filesystem objects.

 What is the general principle behind that?